Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store tablets at room temperature in the original container, protected from moisture.
-Keep the bottle tightly closed and out of reach of children and pets.
-Do not use tablets past the labeled expiration date.
+Most oral tablets in this class are stored at controlled room temperature in their original container, protected from excess heat and moisture.
+Keep the cap tightly closed and store the medicine out of reach of children and pets.
+Avoid leaving tablets in a car, near a stove, or in other places with large temperature swings.

 Side Effects and Safety